Francisco Coria Marchetti

-Francisco Coria Marchetti (born 7 October 2000) is an Argentine professional rugby union footballer who plays as a prop forward for French D2 club CA Brive and the Argentina national rugby union team.
+Francisco Coria Marchetti (born 7 October 2000) is an Argentine professional rugby union rugbier who plays as a prop forward for French D2 club CA Brive and the Argentina national rugby union team.

 Club career

 After playing rugby in Argentina and for Argentina U20, he signed on to the youth academy of French club CA Brive in 2020.
 After two and-a-half seasons with the club he signed a three-year professional contract in January 2023.

 International career

-He made his debut for the Argentina national rugby union team in June 2024, as a replacement but scoring a try on debut against Uruguay in a 79-5 win.
-He was called-up to the Argentina squad for their fixture against the British and Irish Lions in June 2025.
+He made his debut for the Argentina national rugby union team in June 2024, as a replacement but scoring a try on debut against Uruguay in a 79–5 win.
+He was called up to the Argentina squad for their fixture against the British and Irish Lions in June 2025.
 He was named as a replacement for their match against the Lions in Dublin on 20 June 2025.

 Personal life

 He is from Tucumán Province, Argentina.
 His older brother, Emiliano Coria, is also a professional rugby union player.